mohitparmar0602/Blogg/README.md

 **Blog** is a clean, lightweight, and fully responsive blogging platform.
 It empowers writers to create content using Markdown, while providing readers with a beautiful, distraction-free reading experience.

-Designed with a crisp white theme and vibrant Ocean Blue accents, it offers a refreshing user interface.
+Designed with a crisp white theme and vibrant Black accents, it offers a refreshing user interface.

-## ✨ Features
+## Features

 - 📝 **Markdown Support:** Write and format your posts easily with Markdown.
 - 🎨 **Modern Design:** A clean, minimalist UI with smooth hover effects and responsive layouts.